 Operations & Technology Management

-Intellectual Capital Management focuses on the use of ideas and knowledge as explicit forms of competitive advantage in the information economy.
-The most secure form of this intellectual capital is that which can be turned into a property right - intellectual property.
+Intellectual Capital Management focuses on the use of ideas and knowledge as explicit forms of competitive advantage in the information economy, namely, intellectual property.
 This course surveys the forms of intellectual property and links the effective procurement and deployment of intellectual property with successful business strategies.

 Venture Capital: the Business of Innovation introduces the venture capital (VC) industry, presenting and discussing the players of the industry and their respective roles.
 Participants experience the life cycle of investment decision making and learn the VC game plan and best practices of the industry.

 The Management of Digital Assets: Opportunities, Risks and Unknowns empowers students to manage the leveraging of IT business assets in an informed and disciplined fashion.

 Digital Strategy: Individual and Organizational Transformation for a Digital Age offered by Kellogg-Schulich.